-Pour out onto a piece of Gefen Easy Baking Paper, sprinkle with black pepper to taste, and mix together until coated.
+Pour out onto a piece of Gefen Parchment Paper, sprinkle with black pepper to taste, and mix together until coated.
 Set aside.
 (I suggest putting this by your neighbor or at least in the back of your fridge, or it will be gone.
 The sweet/salty/peppery combo is beyond!)

 Combine all dressing ingredients in a small container and shake well.
 Pour over salad and toss together right before serving.
 Sprinkle topping over the salad and serve.

 I don’t recommend replacing the margarine with oil.
 Taste of crunch will be compromised.
 You can use butter-flavored margarine to enhance the flavor.
 Use butter for a milchig meal.